-Champions League: Liverpool fans' flight reprieve as thousands travel
+Champions League: Thousands of Liverpool fans travel to Paris final

 - Published

-World Choice Sports (WCS) said a flight from Liverpool to Paris at 04:00 BST was cut by its operator "at the last minute" on Friday.

-The firm said it worked "all day and most of the evening" to find seats for about 80 fans on other carriers.
+Thousands of Liverpool supporters have made the journey to Paris to watch the Champions League final.

-About 60,000 Liverpool fans are expected to be in Paris for the match.
+About 60,000 Reds fans are expected in the French capital for the match, as the team aim to win European football's top prize for the seventh time.

+Many fans have faced difficulties getting to the game, due to travel disruption and long queues at Dover.

+Liverpool were officially allocated about 20,000 tickets for the 75,000-capacity Stade de France.

+Some were not so lucky, as more than 80 supporters who were due to fly to Paris from Liverpool John Lennon Airport had their flights cancelled on Friday by travel firm World Choice Sports (WCS).

-A WCS spokesman said it had had "an issue with two aircraft which were cancelled by the airline at the last minute".
+A WCS spokesman said there had been "an issue with two aircraft which were cancelled by the airline at the last minute" and staff had worked "all day and most of the evening" to find seats for passengers on other carriers.

-"We worked all day and most of the evening yesterday and managed to secure enough seats across two airlines to carry most of our passengers," he said.

 He added that some passengers without tickets for the final had chosen to take a refund instead.

-Carmel Edwards, who had been due to fly out with her husband, said they were approached by a WCS representative at Liverpool John Lennon, "who informed us that there would definitely be no flight for us and there was nothing they could do".
+However, Carmel Edwards, who had been due to fly out with her husband, said they were approached by a WCS representative, "who informed us that there would definitely be no flight for us and there was nothing they could do".

 "They didn't try to assist us in any way and to be fair, under the circumstances, the response from fans was remarkable in terms of how controlled they remained," she added.

-Those who did manage to travel will join thousands of others, who have battled travel disruption and long queues at the Port of Dover to get to the final.
+"They didn't even enquire who had tickets for the actual game and who didn't," she said.

+Thousands have travelled to the French capital without tickets, with some saying they were keen to soak in the "carnival atmosphere".

-Ian Finlay, who took a ferry to Calais as he travelled to Paris, said he had been left "unbelievably chuffed" when his family and friends surprised him with the gift of a much sought-after ticket for the match.
+Ian Finlay, who had planned to try and buy a ticket in Paris, said he had been left "unbelievably chuffed" when his family and friends surprised him with a ticket for the match on the ferry to Calais.

-The lifelong fan, who had planned to try and buy a ticket in Paris, said: "I can't believe it, I've never managed to get to an European final before."
+"I can't believe it, I've never managed to get to an European final before," he said.

-Liverpool were officially allocated about 20,000 tickets for the 75,000-capacity Stade de France, with Uefa's designation of 38 wheelchair user spaces prompting claims of discrimination from disabled fans.

-Thousands of Liverpool fans have travelled to the French capital without tickets, with some saying they were keen to soak in the "carnival atmosphere".

-James Richards, from Birkenhead, said he was "not here for the stadium".
+James Richards, from Birkenhead, said he did not mind being ticketless because he was "not here for the stadium".

 "It's just to be with fellow Reds," he said, adding: "It's going to be boss."